Skip to main content

 Faculty: Peter Chin

-A popular theory of intelligence argues that intelligence arises from the connections between primitive computing units rather than the computing units themselves.
+A popular theory argues that intelligence arises from the connections between primitive computing units rather than the computing units themselves.
 Interestingly, neurons in the brain form topological structures for processing different types of information.
 We are exploring the relationship between graph topology and model performance using graph neural networks, and comparing our findings to known phenomena in the brain.

-Target propagation instead of back-propagation?
+Target propagation instead of backpropagation?

 Faculty: Peter Chin

-IQ test for ML models
+IQ test for machine learning models

 Faculty: Peter Chin